Klemet/LANDIS-II-Forest-Roads-Simulation-extension/webPageContent/content/home/acknowledgments.md

 This work would not be possible without the incredible project that is LANDIS-II, and without the care and passion that the LANDIS-II fondation have to make the project as participative and accessible as it is.
 I thank them all tremendously.

 I would also like to thank Github users [BlueRaja](https://github.com/BlueRaja) and [eregina92](https://github.com/eregina92/) for their respective packages, [High Speed Priority Queue for C#](https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp) and [Supercluster.KDTree](https://github.com/eregina92/Supercluster.KDTree).
-Both packages were of tremendous use to improve the performance of the FRS module, and I highly recommend you to check out their work.
+Both packages were of tremendous use to improve the performance of the FRS extension, and I highly recommend you to check out their work.

-The background picture for the webpage of the module is from [Tom Parsons on Unsplash](https://unsplash.com/photos/F5qVefeCrp8).
+The background picture for the top of this webpage is from [Tom Parsons on Unsplash](https://unsplash.com/photos/F5qVefeCrp8).